VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

-`vmagent` is a tiny but mighty agent which helps you collect metrics from various sources and store them in [VictoriaMetrics](https://github.com/VictoriaMetrics/VictoriaMetrics) or any other Prometheus-compatible storage systems that support the `remote_write` protocol.
+`vmagent` is a tiny but mighty agent which helps you collect metrics from various sources and store them in [VictoriaMetrics](https://github.com/VictoriaMetrics/VictoriaMetrics) or any other Prometheus-compatible storage systems with Prometheus `remote_write` protocol support.

 <img alt="vmagent" src="vmagent.png">